-- (i) In this scenario the retiree welfare assets remain in a subaccount of the Agency general fund, so that applicable liabilities are those calculated at a 4.50% discount.
+- of the Agency general fund, so that applicable liabilities are those calculated at a 4.50% discount.
 We have referred to these informally allocated assets as "virtual" assets because they would not be recognized in the official calculation of ARC.
 However, we can calculate a "virtual ARC" using virtual assets in place of GASB 43/45 irrevocable dedicated assets, and we have used that virtual ARC here as the annual contribution amount. - (ii) Here the Agency contributes 100% of the GASB 43/45 ARC to the California Employees' Retiree Benefit Trust, so that applicable liabilities are those calculated at a 7.75% discount.
 Note that this is just one way in which the Agency could set a timetable for elimination of its unfunded postretirement welfare liability.